Understanding VoIP Echo

 - Feedback occurs from the far end telephone, where the voice travels back to the mouthpiece from the earpiece though the receiver itself.
 This issue is usually the result of cheap poorly designed phone handsets, without the proper insular components.

-to 10 ms. A critical factor is the intensity of the echo wave.
-Because
+is up to 10 ms. A critical factor is the intensity of the echo

 About VoIP Echo.